Figure 1: An R1 rover posed with an RC transmitter.

 The R1’s chassis is built from sturdy aluminum and keeps all of the electronics safe from the elements.
 R1’s drivetrain consists of 4 40:1 direct drive gear motors controlled by the fully programmable RoboClaw motor controller.
 A large 14.8 5.2 Ah battery powers the whole rover and provides a run time in excess of 3 hours.
 In addition to the built-in functionality of the R1, a variety of sensors can be attached to the robot and their data reported back to the ground control software.

 We thank the team at Aion Robotics for choosing to use the RoboClaw motor controller in their R1 robot.
-We this them success with R1 and the rest of their product line.
+We wish them success with R1 and the rest of their product line.
 To see their full line of products follow this link.

 Figure 2: A RoboClaw motor controller as used in the R1 rover.